paezha/University-AI-Panel/README.md

     millions](https://www.microsoft.com/investor/reports/ar22/) (USD) in
     2022.
-To put things in perspective (and using the average exchange rate of 2022), if McMaster used *all* of its 2022 revenue to pay Microsoft, that would leave McMaster with zero money and still account for less than *one third of one percent point* of Microsoft’s revenue.
-A mid-sized Canadian university is like an ant compared to the economic boot of Microsoft.
-In truth, as the case of Solar Winds shows, Microsoft can refuse to fix a security flaw that leaves even the US Government vulnerable(for instance, to a Russian hack), and do so with little fear of ever facing accountability (Burke 2024).
+To put things in perspective (and using the average exchange rate of 2022), if McMaster used *all* of its 2022 revenue to pay Microsoft, that would leave McMaster with zero dollars and still account for less than *one third of one percent point* of Microsoft’s revenue.
+A mid-sized Canadian university is like an ant scuttling under the economic boot of Microsoft.
+In truth, Microsoft feels that it can stand up to even the US Government.
+As seen in the case of Solar Winds, Microsoft refused to fix a known security flaw that left the US Government vulnerable to a Russian hack, and did so with little fear of ever facing accountability (Burke 2024).

-[^38]: This rush is perhaps more frenetic than gold rushes in the past.
+[^38]: A rush that feels at least as frenetic as any gold rush in the
-    And, while the gold rushes of the 19th century were relatively democratic due to the low cost of immigration, the rush for data is largely dominated by a few, already ultra-wealthy players.
+    past.
+And, while the gold rushes of the 19th century were relatively democratic due to their low entry costs–both in terms of immigration and tools–the current data rush has enormous entry costs and is largely dominated by Venture Capital (VC) and large corporations.

 [^39]: The headline of the 404 Media report was “Google Is Paying Reddit
     \$60 Million for Fucksmith to Tell Its Users to Eat Glue”.